RealsearchGroup/RealsearchGroup.github.io/_projects/dependency-tree-metric-aggregation.md

  The full informed consent information can be found [here](https://github.com/RealsearchGroup/RealsearchGroup.github.io/blob/main/misc/26676%20Survey%20Consent%20Form_v4a_release.pdf)

  We appreciate participants taking the time to fill out our survey.
-All participants will be entered into a drawing for a $20 Amazon gift card.
+All participants will be entered into a drawing for one of our $20 Amazon gift cards.
 Email addresses will be used for this drawing, if the participant chooses to enter, then removed from our records to ensure privacy.